MonaSolutions/MonaServer/_sources/api.txt

 .. _ref-onRendezVousUnknown:

-onRendezVousUnknown(peerId)
+onRendezVousUnknown(protocol, peerId)
 =====================================

 Allows to redirect a client who searchs a peerId that the rendezvous service doesn't find.
 Usually you will redirect the client to one or multiple other MonaServer (see :doc:`scalability` for more details on multiple servers usage).
 You can return an address, but also multiple address, or an array of addresses.

 .. code-block:: lua

-  function onRendezVousUnknown(peerId)
+  function onRendezVousUnknown(protocol, peerId)
     return 192.168.0.2:1935
   end

 .. code-block:: lua

-  function onRendezVousUnknown(peerId)
+  function onRendezVousUnknown(protocol, peerId)
     return 192.168.0.2:1935,192.168.0.3:1935
   end

 .. code-block:: lua

   addresses = {192.168.0.2:1936,192.168.0.3:1936}
-  function onRendezVousUnknown(peerId)
+  function onRendezVousUnknown(protocol, peerId)
     return addresses
   end